 - work experience placements & advice (eg museums, archives, heritage sector)

 We have recently developed a series of videos to help our students shine as they embark on their chosen careers.
 The series features top tips from leading careers consultant Aimee Bateman.

-New from 2018 entry, our employability module is designed to foster employability skills that are transferable to a range of professional and graduate careers in the changing landscape of the 21st century.
+Our employability module is designed to foster employability skills that are transferable to a range of professional and graduate careers in the changing landscape of the 21st century.